mojotech/bricks/README.md

       after :clone do
         send %w(on_the_bugle on_the_planet)[rand(2)]
       end

+      before :save do
+        active true
       end
+    end

-*Bricks* supports a single hook right now: after(:clone).
-It will be executed whenever you use any of #build, #build!, #create or #create!, right before you start customizing the resulting builder on your test.
+*Bricks* supports only two hooks right now: after(:clone) and before(:save).

+The after(:clone) hook will be executed whenever you use any of #build, #build!, #create or #create!, right before you start customizing the resulting builder on your test.

+On the other hand, the before(:save) hook will be executed only for #create and #create!.

 Installation
 ------------